SuZero-5DChess/5dchess_client/README.md

 + Report which square is clicked to the server.

 + Three optional buttons, <kbd>Undo</kbd>, <kbd>Redo</kbd>, and <kbd>Submit</kbd>.
 If pressed, the server will recieve a request.
 These buttons can be turned on/off from server side.

++ Select box and buttons designed for navigating through turns

 + A toggable text window.